High School Counseling

 Our Counselors

 Jessie Combs- Ms. Combs received her Bachelor's Degree in Psychology from Ohio Dominican University.
 Upon graduating she enrolled in grad school and earned her Master's in School Counseling from the University of Dayton.
-She is currently finishing up my her Ph.D. in Mental Health and counseling.
+She is currently finishing up her Ph.D. in Mental Health and Counseling.

 Tammy Cress- Ms. Cress is a proud BV graduate.
 She earned her Bachelor's Degree from Purdue University and her Master's Degree in School Counseling from Indiana University, Purdue University, Indianapolis (IUPUI).